INATrace/coffee-network/coffee-be/blockchain/README.md

     * installs versions of the chaincode that have not yet been installed.
 * `./network.sh down`:
     * stops network (removes Docker containers).

+## Development hints

+If you are developing on MacOS, then one has to swithch off the following: Preferences -> Experimental features -> Use gRPC FUSE for file sharing

+## Migration protocol to blockchain

+- Sync production database to write couchDB database
+- Carry out the migration by using write database

+### Replication of one couchdb

+- Remote database
+    - Name: ""
+    - Username, password
+- New remote database
+    - Name: ""
+    - Username, password
+- Options:
+    - Replication type: continuous